A Personal Journey as an Exam Taker at Civil Service Exam

 Items about General Information, which include the following areas: Philippine Constitution, Code of Conduct and Ethical Standards for Public Officials and Employees (R.A.
 6713), Peace and Human Rights Issues and Concepts, and Environment Management and Protection are seen on the last part of the examination.

 I’ve read wild reactions of Civil Service Exam takers, true to their words – it was really difficult for this batch, take my word for it!
-The examinees are waving ears for a modest tip they can get from the moderator announced with the use of special tools (to avoid vulgarity LOL) like from a mega phone maybe, we didn’t get any.
+The examinees are waving their ears for a modest tip they can get from the moderator announced with the use of special tools (to avoid vulgarity LOL) like from a mega phone maybe, we didn’t get any.

 Civil Service Examination: How to prepare and what to expect